DynamoDB with Serverless Framework - The Ultimate Guide

 - Delete Animal

-file, delete everything inside and include following require statement at the top:
+file, delete everything inside, and include the following require statement at the top:

 Don't worry that you don't have aws-sdk